“Being In The Office 8–12 Hours A Day Never Feel Like Work To Me, Because I Am Not Working, I Am Using My Creativity To Create Something New”

 Marco has more than 19 years in the publishing industry and has created many unique series that highlight the empowering lessons learned from the experiences of high-profile entrepreneurs and public figures.

-Marco is also known for his passion as a humanitarian, film producer, has produced many successful charity events, and aims to be a “Positive” Influencer.
+Marco is also known for his passion as a humanitarian, film producer, has produced many successful charity events, and a “Positive” Influencer.

 He lives in Los Angeles.